|

 Long-Term Investors & Retirement Savers: E*Trade.

-Mutual-fund Trading: E*Trade is it.
+Mutual-fund Trading: E*Trade is the pick.

 Final Verdict